Revision Date August 16, 2018

-- Wireless Services means the cellular, Wi-Fi and internet-based services, including, but not limited to, cellular connectivity services, we provide to enable the transmission of Application Data between your facilities or your or your End Users’ Devices on the one hand and the Aeris Platform on the other hand.
+- Wireless Services means the cellular, Wi-Fi and internet-based services, including, but not limited to, cellular connectivity services, used by Wireless Providers to enable the transmission of voice, SMS and data, including Application Data, between your facilities or your or your End Users’ Devices on the one hand and the Aeris Platform on the other hand.

 - Modification of Terms, Services or APIs.
 Except as provided in subsection (d) below, and except as otherwise provided in any Services Agreement, we may, without your approval and at any time, modify these Terms, any other terms or policies applicable to use of Aeris Services, any Documentation, any price lists, or any Requirements, and may change, discontinue, or deprecate any aspect or functionality of the Aeris Services (including APIs or any service as a whole).
 We will use commercially reasonable efforts to limit the frequency of any changes materially affecting the operation of any Aeris Service.
 The following terms apply to these changes:

 - Modification of Services.
 Aeris will use commercially reasonable efforts to keep the Aeris Services up to date with industry developments relevant to that Aeris Service.
 You acknowledge that we engage in a process of continuous improvement of our technology and services and, subject to our compliance with this Section 2, have the right to modify our services across our customer base from time to time without your consent.
 If we create material new functionality for any existing Aeris Services, or offer new services that will be considered Aeris Services, we reserve the right to make the new functionality or Aeris Services available for an additional charge.